mdouchin/termux-postgis-script/README.md

 For your first use, we recommend to:

-* run the command `pe` to grant access to your documents
+* run the command `pe` to grant access to your Android folders DCIM, Download, etc.
 * run the command then `up` to update the packages
 * run the command  `in` to install PostgreSQL and sshd.
 This can take a couple of minutes, and need you to follow the progress, since it asks for some confirmations.
+You can pass an optionnal argument with the desired password for the SSH and PostgreSQL user.

 Of course, the installation process must be done only once.